 Commuting through New Jersey is rough; just ask any of the thousands of daily commuters.
 In fact, New Jersey commuters have some of the worst commutes in the country, ranking 49th in the United States with an average travel time of 31.2 minutes each way to work.
 Only Delaware drivers have worst commutes according to a recent Esurance commuting study.
-Unfortunately, longer commutes means more traffic and that usually equates to more car accidents.
+Unfortunately, longer commutes mean more traffic and that usually equates to more car accidents.

 Why are New Jersey commutes so bad?
 It’s not just the length of the commute that put New Jersey among the worst states.
-New Jersey also ranked poorly because of overall commuter experience.
-This means that not only do commuters in the Garden State spend more time on the road or waiting for public transit, they also aren’t as safe on the road while doing so.
+New Jersey also ranked poorly because of the overall commuter experience.
+This means that not only do commuters in the Garden State spend more time on the road or waiting for public transit, but they also aren’t as safe on the road while doing so.

 New Jersey Towns with the Worst Commutes